lagom/lagom/docs/manual/java/guide/production/ProductionOverview.md

     * The [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) can be used to build archives in zip, tar and other similar formats.

     * The [Docker Maven Plugin](https://dmp.fabric8.io/) is recommended for building Docker images.
-Maven support in Lightbend Orchestration is currently under development.

     * Other Maven packaging plugins in varying states of maturity are available from the [MojoHaus Project](https://www.mojohaus.org/plugins.html).